SlaterJamesSmith/pizza/README.md

 ## Description

-_A simple form that will calculate the cost of a single pizza purchase based on pie size and number of toppings."_
+_A simple form that will calculate the cost of a single pizza purchase based on pie size and number of toppings._

 #### Program behavior specifications:
 * _The program will return pricing for pizza with specific specifications set by the user._